ljmzt/DEND_2023/airflow_project.dir/README.md

 6. Run data quality check

 ### NOTE on data quality check
-In the project rubric, is says "The operator raises an error if the check fails pass".
-However, I don't think it is better to log the failures then humanly check them.
+In the project rubric, is says "The operator raises an error if the check fails pass.
+The DAG either fails or retries n times".
+However, I think it is better to log the failures then humanly check them.
 Rerun the ETL a few times doesn't feel will solve any issues.

 ### Dependencies
 apache-airflow=2.7.3